Nouyou/Podoconiosis-Disability-and-Depression-Study/README.md

 The intervention produces a 53% sustained disability reduction and 50% depression reduction over two years.
 It restores 1.3 workdays per person per month.
 It costs 20 to 30 dollars per patient annually while generating an estimated 45 to 58 dollars in productivity gains (based on Ethiopian cost studies).
 The program pays for itself within 2 to 3 years through economic productivity alone, before counting healthcare savings from reduced acute attacks.

 This is not incremental improvement.
-This is transformation.
+This is transformation!

 **Immediate priorities:**